organicpencil/bge-netplay/README.md

 # bge-netplay
 A library for building multiplayer prototypes in Blender's built-in game engine.

+Documentation and examples are lacking.
+The API is subject to change.  *I wouldn't use it yet.*

 **Only the minesweeper example is kept up-to-date.
 The others may not work.**

-Documentation and examples are lacking.
-The API is subject to change.  *I wouldn't use it yet.*

 What it does:
-- Handle connections
+- Handle data transfer and connection management using ENet
-- Abstract things like input bitmasks and remote procedure calls.
+- Abstract things like input bitmasks and remote procedure calls
-- (Sort of) forces you into a certain design pattern.
+- Gives the developer control over what kind of data is sent (for the most part)

 What it doesn't do:
 - Automatic multiplayer.
-The developer must have basic programming knowledge to use this library.
+The developer must have intermediate Python skills.
+- Overcomplicate things.
+Stuff like audio isn't abstracted, so your BGE knowledge still applies.
-- Compete with commercial solutions.
-This is intended for prototyping.
-Expect bugs and slowness.
+- Compete.
+This is intended for prototyping, so expect bugs/slowness/security issues.
-- Work on MacOS or Windows64 (yet)
+- Work on MacOS (yet)